SimoneMSR/MMM-Pir/README.md

   - `4`: Thursday
   - `5`: Friday
   - `6`: Saturday

+If you want that rules being valid for the day of startup should be appplied even if they happened earlier than now, set the `applyOnStart` to `true`.

 ##### Sample
 sample if you want to create an event from Monday to Thursday at 07h45: